bwz3rbot/SnootyScrape/README.md

 ## 🧐 About <a name = "about"></a>

-This bot was created for the purpose of researching the current opinion on a given topic.
+This bot was created for the purpose of researching the current opinion on any given topic.

 ## 🎥 Demo / Working <a name = "demo"></a>